 - 2 tablespoons of honey

-It is very simple: just put the strawberries, milk, and oats in the blender.
-Blend it well so that the mixture is uniform.
-You will immediately see the nice pink tone of the thick milk with oats.
-Lastly, when you add the milk you will see how tasty it is and the energy it provides.
+It’s very simple: just put the strawberries, milk, and oats in the blender.
+Blend well so that the mixture is uniform.
+You’ll immediately see the nice pink tone of the thick milk with oats.
+Once you pour it into a glass you’ll see just how delicious it is and how much energy it provides!

-It’s great for boosting learning and memory: it is rich in fiber, calcium, potassium, iron, vitamins A, C, and E.
+This is the last of our homemade smoothies to help improve your memory.
+This one is great for both that and learning: it’s rich in fiber, calcium, potassium, iron, and vitamins A, C, and E.

 - 1 glass of skim milk